zyf0717/zyf0717.github.io/_posts/2026-05-22-autonomy-is-overrated.markdown

 ## Already Solved: Human Staffing

-"Staffing" in the human sense is not new: the concept of hiring people to delegate work has been around for millennia.
+"Staffing" in the human sense is not new: the concept of hiring people to delegate work to has been around for millennia.
 And along with hiring comes job scope and description, roles and responsibilities, performance expectations, accountability, and oversight.

 After all, staffing is not just about filling a seat; it is about defining the boundaries of work and responsibility.